 The main difference in a squat and a hinge (deadlift or swing pattern) is that while they both require a nice, flat back, the shoulders and hips should descend and ascend at the same rate when squatting.
 While in a hinge the hips hinge back and the shoulders stay much higher.
-The image on the left is a squat, and the image on the left is a hinge.
+The image on the left is a squat, and the image on the right is a hinge.

 You may have heard the old adage, "don't squat past parallel because it's bad for your knees."
 However, the truth is, squats, and even deep squats, are not bad for your knees.
 Squatting with bad form is bad for your knees.
 If you'd like to learn more about that, check out this article from fellow Girls Gone Strong Advisory Board Member and Physical Therapist Ann Wendel: Do Deep Squats Cause Knee Pain?